metno/lard/ansible/README.md

 >
 > ```terminal
 > # delete current instances and volumes if needed
-> uv run ansible-playbook -i staging.yml teardown.yml
+> uv run ansible-playbook -i staging.yml playbooks/teardown.yml
 >
 > # rebuild
-> uv run ansible-playbook -i staging.yml -e ostack_key_name=... provision.yml -t vm
+> uv run ansible-playbook -i staging.yml playbooks/provision.yml -t vm
 > ```
 >
 > There are also separate tags for the other tasks (namely, `addkey` and `network`), so you can use whatever combination you need.